Weston On The Green

-Ridge and furrow farming of fields can still be seen today, and this indicates early agriculture.
-The village is mentioned in the Doomsday Book although it was clearly a small place of around 30 people.
+In one field there is evidence of ridge-and-furrow farming can still be seen today, and this indicates early agriculture.
+The village is mentioned in the Domesday Book although it was clearly only a small place of around 30 people.

-At the end of the 11th century a Robert d'Oilly gave the church at Weston, and two tithes of the land of the Manor toward the foundation of St George's Chapel, which was built within Oxford Castle.
-In 1227 another d'Oilly (Henry) gave the Manor at Weston to the Osney Abbey in Oxford.
-It remained in the possession of the Abbey until 1539, and the Dissolution of the Monasteries by Henry VIII, when Henry took possession.
+At the end of the 11th century Robert d'Oilly gave the church at Weston, and two tithes of the land of the Manor towards the foundation of St George's Chapel, which was built within Oxford Castle.
+In 1227 another d'Oilly (Henry) gave the Manor at Weston to Osney Abbey in Oxford.
+It remained in the possession of the Abbey until 1539, when the Dissolution of the Monasteries by Henry VIII, gave him possession.

 A year later Henry gave the Manor to Lord John Williams of Thame.
-Descendants of Lord Williams, the Norreys Bertie family were owners of the Manor for 358 years until the break-up and sale of the estate in 1918 after the heir had died in the Great War.
+Descendants of Lord Williams, the Norreys Berties were owners of the Manor for 358 years until the break-up and sale of the estate in 1918 after the heir had died in the Great War.

-Weston On The Green got electricity in 1931 but it was not installed in the school until 1947.
+Electricity came to Weston On The Green in 1931 but it was not installed in the school until 1947.

 The information on burials and graveyard locations is made freely available, subject to due acknowledgement, to be used for family genealogical, village, or other local historical purposes.